 “Yes, we are at war, and are winning, but you wouldn’t know it because successes go unreported, and only when something does go sufficiently or is sufficiently controversial, it is highlighted by the media elite that then sets up the ‘know it all’ chattering class to offer their endless criticism,” he said.

-According to The New York Times, the fact that John Kelly lost his son in combat contributed to his decision to select him as secretary of Homeland Security.
-The president-elect reportedly wanted someone who had firsthand experience with the dangers of sending Americans to war.
+According to The New York Times, the fact that John Kelly lost his son in combat contributed to Donald Trump’s decision to select him as secretary of Homeland Security.